mohamedfawas/mohamedfawas/README.md

-### <div align="center">I'm Mohamed Fawas, a Golang developer 👨‍💻 </div>
+### <div align="center">I'm Mohamed Fawas, a Golang developer</div>

-- 🔭 I’m currently working on [golang projects ](https://mohamedfawas.github.io/projects/)

-- 🌱 I’m currently learning web development using Golang and exploring cloud computing.
+- Continuously learning and experimenting with cloud-native technologies like Kubernetes, MCP servers, and distributed systems.
+- Focused on growing as a Go developer within the cloud-native ecosystem.
+- Interested in contributing to open-source tools and projects in the cloud-native ecosystem.

 <br/>